ChristofSchwarz/qseok_on_minikube/README.md

 ```
 vagrant up
 ```
-This takes about 30 minutes to finish, but it leaves the qliksense deployment ongoing.
+This takes about 20 minutes to finish, but it leaves the qliksense deployment ongoing.
 Bash into your new Ubuntu box.
 I recommend using <a href="https://www.putty.org">Putty</a> but you simply can use
 ```
 vagrant ssh
 ```
 Type this to check if qlik sense is ready (this can take another 90 minutes)
 ```
+kubectl get pods
+or
 watch 'kubectl get pods|grep -v Running'
 ```
-This lists all pods which are **not** yet Running, so you will see "ContainerCreating" and even "CrashLoopBackOff".
+The 2nd command lists all pods which are **not** yet Running, so you will see "ContainerCreating" and even "CrashLoopBackOff".
 Type "exit" to get back from bash into into your host system prompt.

 If you want to stop and remove the VM properly (also if you want to restart the provisioning process), type